ColeTruong/Thread-communication/README.md

 13. Select Build project -> Flash Device -> Monitor Device

-If you have completed all the steps above, you finish the first step of setting up your ESP32-C6
+If you have completed all the steps above, you finish the first step of setting up your ESP32-C6 After the ESP-IDF Monitor shows up, type Help and the list of commands will show up (Check the first reference for more information)

-15. After the ESP-IDF Monitor shows up, type Help and the list of commands will show up:
+First step to test UDP communication by sending UDP package via OT CLI